Maternal & Child Health Services

 Healthy Child - Well Baby

-Check-up and immunizations for uninsured township residents is provided by the Lawrence Township Health Department.
+Check-ups and immunizations for uninsured Township residents are provided by the Lawrence Township Health Department.
 Preapproval is required by the Hopewell Township Public Health Nurse or Health Officer.
 For information and appointments call 609-737-0120.

 The New Jersey Department of Health provides resources and information about school immunization requirements.
-See information on the NJDOH website.
+Click here for information on the NJDOH website.

-Free vaccines are also available through the New Jersey Vaccine for Kids (NJVFC) program, find a provider.
+Free vaccines are also available through the New Jersey Vaccine for Kids (NJVFC) program, click this link to find a provider.

-Currently, children who are eligible to receive vaccines from the NJVFC Program must be within one of the following categories:
+Currently, children who are eligible to receive vaccines from the NJVFC Program must fall within one of the following categories:

 - Medicaid, Medicaid Managed Care, or NJ FamilyCare Plan A